In this Article

-Zinc plays a vital role in maintaining good chromosome pairs and holds together estrogen and progesterone, which benefit the pregnancy.
-In a sperm, the tail and the outer covering are made from zinc itself, which makes the inclusion of zinc in a man’s diet absolutely essential.
+Zinc plays a vital role in maintaining good chromosome pairs and holds together oestrogen and progesterone, which benefit the pregnancy.
+In sperm, the tail and the outer covering are made from zinc itself, which makes the inclusion of zinc in a man’s diet absolutely essential.
 This element can improve sperm motility and improve the quality of sperm.
 It is also important for women as the lack (or low levels) of zinc can lead to a miscarriage.

 Risks of Taking Fertility Supplements

 As mentioned above, fertility supplements can interact with other medications that a person might be taking.
 Taking fertility supplements, especially in high doses and for too long can affect your reproductive health as well as overall health negatively.
 Stated below are the side effects that may occur because of taking high doses of supplements –

 - Blurry vision